Karma: Rebirth

 The third common theme of karma theories is the concept of reincarnation or the cycle of rebirths (saṃsāra).
 Rebirth is a fundamental concept of Hinduism, Buddhism, Jainism, and Sikhism.
 Rebirth, or saṃsāra, is the concept that all life forms go through a cycle of reincarnation, that is, a series of births and rebirths.
 The rebirths and consequent life may be in different realm, condition, or form.
-The karma theories suggest that the realm, condition, and form depends on the quality and quantity of karma.
-In schools that believe in rebirth, every living being's soul transmigrates (recycles) after death, carrying the seeds of Karmic impulses from life just completed, into another life and lifetime of karmas.
+The karma theories suggest that the realm, condition, and form depend on the quality and quantity of karma.
+In schools that believe in rebirth, every living being's soul transmigrates (recycles) after death, carrying the seeds of karmic impulses from life just completed, into another life and lifetime of karmas.
 This cycle continues indefinitely, except for those who consciously break this cycle by reaching moksha.
 Those who break the cycle reach the realm of gods, those who do not continue in the cycle.

 The concept has been intensely debated in ancient literature of India; with different schools of Indian religions considering the relevance of rebirth as either essential, or secondary, or unnecessary fiction.
 Hiriyanna (1949) suggests rebirth to be a necessary corollary of karma; Yamunacharya (1966) asserts that karma is a fact, while reincarnation is a hypothesis; and Creel (1986) suggests that karma is a basic concept, rebirth is a derivative concept.

-The theory of "karma and rebirth" raises numerous questions – such as how, when, and why did the cycle start in the first place, what is the relative Karmic merit of one karma versus another and why, and what evidence is there that rebirth actually happens, among others.
-Various schools of Hinduism realized these difficulties, debated their own formulations – some reaching what they considered as internally consistent theories – while other schools modified and de-emphasized it; a few schools in Hinduism such as Charvakas (or Lokayata) abandoned the theory of "karma and rebirth" altogether.
-Schools of Buddhism consider karma-rebirth cycle as integral to their theories of soteriology.
+The theory of "karma and rebirth" raises numerous questions – such as how, when, and why the cycle started in the first place, what is the relative karmic merit of one action versus another and why, and what evidence is there that rebirth actually happens, among others.
+Various schools of Hinduism recognized these difficulties and debated their own formulations.
+Some developed what they considered internally consistent theories, while other schools modified and de-emphasized it; a few schools in Hinduism such as Charvakas (or Lokayata) abandoned the theory of "karma and rebirth" altogether.
+Many schools of Buddhism consider karma-rebirth cycle integral to their theories of soteriology.